Greenheart/greenheart.github.io/src/content/posts/firefox-bookmark-keywords.md

 ## Add Bookmark Keywords to Websites You Visit Often

 1. Open the Firefox Bookmarks Library with `CTRL/CMD + SHIFT + O`.
-2. Add a new bookmark, or edit one of your favorites.
+2. Add a new bookmark, or edit one of your favourites.
 3. Click on the bookmark to view detailed fields, and you will find `Keywords` at the bottom.
 4. In the `Keywords` field, enter a single character or single word keyword that you want to use.
 For example, I use `c` for calendar and `m` for mail.
 5. The bookmarks automatically save as you edit them, so once you've added the keyword you want, you can try it out using the steps above.
 Enjoy!